sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 # Contract review and signature authority policy

-Effective and last modified June 21, 2021
+Effective and last modified January 27, 2022

 The purpose of this policy is to help you direct your contracts to the right team or teammate to review, approve, and sign.